 Carroll, 28, also is the publication's only reporter and headline writer.

 The Pinellas Weekly Advertiser is not new.
-It began publication in 1981, but mostly contained ads until a format change with the Jan.
+It began publication in 1981, but contained basically ads until a format change with the Jan.
 18 issue, he said.

 The tabloid, looking for more readers, added news for the first time in that issue.
 While there is some local, national and international news of record and public service articles, most stories are about strange incidents.